 GOOD-WILL was beamed over the airwaves Christmas Day from WRBL Columbus, Ga.
-J. W. Woodruff Jr., executive manager and Weldon Herrin, manager, decided to cancel all commercial commitments on Dec.
-25 to dewith the entire schedule to programs originating at Ft.
+J. W. Woodruff Jr., ex-ecutive manager and Weldon Herrin, manager, decided to cancel all commercial commitments on Dec.
+25 to denumerics on Dec.
+25 to de-vote the entire schedule to programs originating at Ft.
 Benning.
-The Fort's public relations department, in cooperation with the WRBL special events department, built the program designed built the programs, designed "to make Christmas more enjoyable for these men and women in the service."
+The Fort's public relations department, in co-operation with the WRBL special events department, built the programs designed built the programs, designed "to make Christmas more enjoyable for these men and women in the service."